 SAH can be associated with a traumatic injury or be spontaneous.

 It is important to note that, for spontaneous SAH, most intracranial aneurysms remain asymptomatic until they rupture and cause a haemorrhage.
-Outlined below are the common clinical features of SAH.

 Sudden onset severe headache, reaching maximum intensity within seconds (often referred to as a “thunderclap headache”)